 After graduation, I worked as a paralegal specializing in commercial real estate lending in Seattle and in 1989 I married my childhood friend and schoolmate, Steve Murphy.
 My desire to create art was never far from my heart, and I soon opened my own fiber art and weaving studio.
 My fiber art is based on the use of the elements of design and color to create depth and define space.
 After years of hard work and experimentation, I am now an award-winning art quilter and I have shown my art quilts throughout the United States and in Europe.

-Steve and I moved to Surprise, Arizona in 2007, and I finally returned to the stage as a member of the Sun City Grand Drama and Comedy Club, appearing in several productions including Our Town, Neil Simon's Rumors, Agatha Christie’s And Then There Were None, Run For Your Wife, Blithe Spirit, and Agatha Christie’s The Moustrap.
+Steve and I moved to Surprise, Arizona, in 2007, and I finally returned to the stage as a member of the Sun City Grand Drama & Comedy Club, appearing in several productions including Our Town, Neil Simon's Rumors, Agatha Christie’s And Then There Were None, Run For Your Wife, Blithe Spirit, and Agatha Christie’s The Moustrap.
 I realized then that I really enjoyed performing on stage and I was fortunate to work with inspiring directors, including Jeanna Michaels, Sharon Kollar, Joy Bingham Strimple, Gail Lebowitz and Fred Bornhoeft, each of whom encouraged me to use my creative mind to experiment and find the lighthearted spirit within each of my characters.
 A sense of humor and fun have always inspired my art and my acting.
-If it’s not fun, I don’t want to do it!
+If it is not fun, I do not want to do it!

 In 2015, Jeanna Michaels, Dave Golden, my husband Steve, and I became the founding members of the Compass Players, an opportunity for which I am grateful and humbled.
 I look forward to this new direction in my acting career and believe that it will inspire my artistic career as well.

-My first onstage experience came in 1974, playing “Reynaldo” in a production of Shakespeare’s Hamlet at Idaho State University.
+My first onstage experience came playing “Reynaldo” in a student production of Shakespeare’s Hamlet at Idaho State University in 1974.
 I performed in several productions with Maui Community Theater in the 1980s, in the Seattle Fringe Theater Festival in the ‘90s, and from 2007 - 2014 I appeared in eleven productions with the Sun City Grand Drama & Comedy Club.
-In Compass Players' first season, I appeared in CHAPTER TWO as Leo Schneider and in SYLVIA as Tom, Phyllis & Leslie.

-Over the years I've been fortunate to study and train with some wonderful acting coaches, including Douglas Dirkson at The Lee Strasberg Acting Workshop in Seattle, and in Phoenix with Brandy Hotchner at Arizona Actors Academy.
-I have also had the pleasure of working with many talented directors in the Valley, including Joy Bingham Strimple, Sharon Collar, Fred Bornhoeft, Gail Leibowitz, Al Lombardos, and Compass Players' own Jeanna Michaels.
+Over the years I have been fortunate to study and train with some wonderful acting coaches, including Douglas Dirkson at The Lee Strasberg Acting Workshop in Seattle, and Brandy Hotchner at Arizona Actors Academy.
+I have also had the pleasure of working with many talented directors in the Phoenix Valley, including Compass Players' own Jeanna Michaels.

 Meryl Streep has said: “Acting is not about being someone different.
 It is finding the similarity in what is apparently different, then finding myself in there.”

-As a writer, what I love most about creating a story is watching my characters react to the challenges thrust upon them by the circumstances of their story.
 As an actor, I am asked to live truthfully in the imaginary world of the play, facing the challenges thrust upon me by circumstances created by the playwright.
+I must do as Ms. Streep advises to the best of my talent and ability: Search for, and find, those similarities in what is apparently different.

-I have been taught -- and I believe -- that if I am to call myself an actor, I must take the world of the play, its given circumstances, and find ways to add me to it.
-To quote Johnny Depp, another of our fine American actors: “With any part you play, there is a certain amount of yourself in it.
+I have been taught, and I believe, this is the work I must do if I am to call myself an actor: To take the world of the play, the given circumstances, and find ways to add me to it.
+To quote Johnny Depp,“With any part you play, there is a certain amount of yourself in it.
 Otherwise, it’s just not acting.
 It’s a lie.”